zuplo/docs/docs/articles/monetization-policy-setup.md

 ---
-title: Step 3 - Monetization Policy
+title: Step 3 - Configure Monetization Policy
-sidebar_label: Step 3 - Monetization Policy
+sidebar_label: Step 3 - Configure Monetization Policy
 ---

 In the previous steps you learned how to set up Stripe and configure your